ColleenMoore/ST558_Project2/README.md

 I would expect the boosted tree model to perform better for all the predictions.

-I wanted to get an idea of the data that I’ll be using in this project.

 Read in the data
 ----------------

+To get an idea of the data I will be working with.

     news<- read_csv("OnlineNewsPopularity.csv")